dart-lang/language/resources/type-system/inference.md

       `FutureOr<K>`.
       Let `V` be **flatten**(`S`).

-  - If the enclosing function is marked `sync*`, the relevant statements are `yield e;` or `yield* e;` statement.
+  - If the function literal is marked `sync*`, the relevant statements are `yield e;` or `yield* e;` statement.
     * For a `yield e;` statement, let `V` be the inferred type of `e` with typing context `K`.